levitsky/pyteomics/tutorial/source/achrom.rst

 Additive model of peptide chromatography
 ----------------------------------------

-Another option for retention time prediction is the :py:mod:`achrom` module distributed with Pyteomics.
+Another option for retention time prediction is the :py:mod:`pyteomics.achrom` module distributed with Pyteomics.
 It implements the additive model of polypeptide chromatography.
 Briefly, in the additive model each amino acid residue changes retention time by a fixed value, depending only on its type (e.g. an alanine r